ljunggren/boozang-docs/README.md

 Objects in Boozang are the one-level sub-set of JSON objects and are ideal for grouping related data together.
 For instance, create the Object loginInfo and add username = boozang and password = p@ssw0rd.
 The data can be referenced by typing {{$test.loginInfo.username}} and {{$test.loginInfo.password}}.

 ### Array
-The arrays are rarely used but can be useful in Javascript functions, especially for advanced users.
+The arrays are great for storing a list of items.

+Tip: Arrays can be used to drive data loops

 ### CSV data
 CSV data allows you to handle a large collection of Objects and copy data from software such as Excel.
 Simply create a name for the collection, such as inventoryItems.
 Start by adding the field names as headings separated by tab-spaces.
 When you are done defining the data hit Enter and fill out the values tab separated.
 Pro-tip: You can copy a whole table from Excel simply by using copy-paste.

+Tips: CSV data can be used to drive data loops.

 ### File data